deepsense-ai/seahorse/docs/batch_workflow_executor_overview.md

 * **NOTE:** Both parameters ``-w FILE`` and ``-o DIR`` (or their long names) have to be specified.
-* **NOTE:** When using ``--extra-var`` option, if variable name or value contains special characters (e.g. space), it have to be surrounded by quotation marks.
+* **NOTE:** When using ``--extra-var`` option, if variable name or value contains special characters (e.g. space), it has to be surrounded by quotation marks (“”).

 ## Seahorse Batch Workflow Executor Logs